 The Best Christmas Lights in Melbourne’s CBD

 Finally, don’t miss the Christmas festivities in Federation Square.
-The festive Christmas Square makeover includes night projection art, a giant Christmas tree and a human-sized light-up bauble that visitors can walk through.
-There’s plenty of festive photo opportunities and a concert held every Friday evening.
+The festive Christmas Square makeover includes night projection art, a giant 16-metre Christmas tree and a human-sized light-up bauble that visitors can walk through.
+Plus, visitors can also pop in for a photo with Santa and his elves thanks to the pop-up Christmas Workshop.